Work Medical Workshops About Contact

 What age range is this for?

-Will I walk away with a finished project?
+Will I walk away with a finished film?